Maycon1993/Devices-docs/surface/surface-usb4-dock.md

 Microsoft’s commitment to sustainability is reflected in Surface USB4 Dock:

 - **Recycled materials**: Contains a minimum of 55.2% recycled content.
-Surface USB4 Dock contains more recycled materials than any previous dock, including recycled tin, recycled gold, and recycled plastic.
+Surface USB4 Dock contains more recycled materials than any previous Surface dock, including 100% recycled tin, 100% recycled gold, and 50% recycled plastic.
 - **Thoughtful packaging:** 77% recycled content in wood-based fiber commercial packaging.
-- **Carbon-free electricity**: To meet Microsoft’s goal of 100% carbon-free electricity by 2030, 40% of our key devices suppliers transitioned to CFE in 2024
+- **Carbon-free electricity**: To meet Microsoft’s goal of 100% carbon-free electricity by 2030, 40% of our key devices suppliers transitioned to CFE in 2024.
 - **Electric vehicle delivery**: In 2024, we expanded truckload electric vehicle capabilities to cover both of our United States distribution centers, enabling full truckloads within a 100-mile range of the distribution centers to be delivered via EV.
 - **Sustainability goals**: Supporting Microsoft’s pledge to be carbon negative, water positive, and achieve zero waste by 2030.
 Learn more about [Microsoft Surface Sustainability](https://www.microsoft.com/corporate-responsibility/sustainability/).